BECOMING A BIRTHWAYS DOULA

 - People who resonate deeply with all things birth, breastfeeding, parenting related

-- 2nd career folks ready to follow their hearts
+- Are looking for a new career path, ready to follow their hearts

 Do I want to be a postpartum or labor support doula?
 Can I do both?